ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 Alternatively, the input files can be copied to a directory of your choice.
 Then, add the path to where they have been copied to the `input` field.

+### Saving script to copy experiment output to `g/data/`

+**Ask Chris if we should provide this or just mention data is saved on scratch so need to be moved to `g/data` if you want to keep it for longer.**

 ### Experiment setup with `payu`

 First, we load payu into our gadi environment